 Prerequisite: LAW 211

 Core content of the course includes: a history of the development of the law of the sea; the sources of the contemporary law of the sea, leading to the adoption of the 1982 United Nations Convention on the Law of the Sea; and the legal regime of various maritime zones (territorial sea, exclusive economic zone, high seas etc).
-Particular issues such as the settlement of disputes, maritime delimitation, maritime security, fisheries and bioprospecting are also addressed.
+Particular issues such as the settlement of disputes, protection of the marine environment, maritime security and fisheries management are also addressed.

 2 hour open book exam (70%)

 Open book means that you may, if you wish, bring into the exam and refer to any materials such as casebooks, textbooks and study notes.

 A course book will be available before the beginning of the course